schleuder/schleuder-website/docs/index.md

 The **default settings for new lists** are read from another config file.
 By default Schleuder looks at `/etc/schleuder/list-defaults.yml`.
 To make Schleuder read a different file set the environment variable `SCHLEUDER_LIST_DEFAULTS` analogous to above.
 The possible settings are explained in the default config file, which is [also available in the repository](https://0xacab.org/schleuder/schleuder/blob/master/etc/list-defaults.yml).

+Once a list is created it is not affected by these settings but has its own set of options in the database.
+The options in the database can be shown and set via the schleuder API, available through schleuder-cli by default.
+Run `schleuder-cli lists help` and `schleuder-cli lists list-options` for more information.
+If installed, schleuder-web provided equivalent functionality through a web interface.

 ### Hook into Mail Transport Agent